not-the/sand-toy/README.md

     /* sfx {Object} */
     "sfx": {
-        /* place {Array} A random sound will be played when the material spawns in.
-Sounds must be registered using JS */ "place": ["thunder1", "thunder2", "thunder3"]
+        /* place {Array|String} A random sound will be played when the material spawns in.
+Sounds must be registered using JS */ "place": ["thunder1", "thunder2", "thunder3"],

+        /* reacts {Array|String} Sound to be played when the material reacts with another */
+        "reacts": "balloon_pop"
     },

+    /* acid_proof {Boolean} If true, the material will not be destroyed by acid */
+    "acid_proof": false,

+    /* lightning_pass {Boolean} If true, lightning will pass through the material without replacing it. */
+    "lightning_pass": false,

+    /* laser_pass {Boolean} If true, lasers will pass through the material without replacing it.
+Example: see plastic */ "laser_pass": true,

+    /* clone_type {String} Must be a material name.
+If defined, cloners will copy the defined material instead of our material. */ "clone_type": "laser",

+    /* clone_proof {Boolean} If true, cloners will be unable to copy the material */
+    "clone_proof": false,

+    /* clone_proof {String} If defined the material will trigger the appropriate sensor type. */
+    "sensor_type": "fluid",

     // MISC
-    "lightning_pass": false,
-    "laser_pass": true, // Currently unused
     "conductive": true, // Currently unused
     "while_behavior": true, // Currently unused
     "fade": 5, // Currently unused